 Manufacturing facility accidents are all too common in Texas.
 Houston is home to numerous manufacturing facilities.
 There are millions of workers employed in manufacturing facilities across the United States.
 They produce a wide variety of products including cement, food, textiles, clothes, heavy machinery, furniture, oil, and countless other household and industrial items.
-Often, the working conditions involve long hours of standing in hot warehouses leaning over conveyor belts to carry out one a single aspect of the manufacturing process.
+Often, the working conditions involve long hours of standing in hot warehouses leaning over conveyor belts to carry out a single aspect of the manufacturing process.
 In addition to being exposed to harsh conditions, many manufacturing jobs expose workers to dangerous chemicals and dust from the product being made.
-These conditions coupled with dangerous machinery and high powered conveyor belts can be a recipe for disaster.
+These conditions coupled with dangerous machinery and high-powered conveyor belts can be a recipe for disaster.

 Our manufacturing facility accident lawyers have helped victims of numerous manufacturing facility accidents recover from their negligent employers and we stand ready to help you.
 Our lawyers are happy to evaluate your case for no cost to you.
 Call a law firm trusted by Texans for the past several decades for your free consultation.

 Texas does not require employers to provide you with Worker’s Compensation.
 Some employers provide it, others do not.
 Some employers provide “alternatives” to Worker’s Compensation Insurance that are inadequate to take care of you when you are injured.
 If your employer provides Worker’s Compensation, then they are shielded from liability for mere negligence.
 (They can still be held liable if they are found to be grossly negligent.)
 If there is no Worker’s Compensation provided, then you still have the right to bring a claim against them for their negligence.
 You should speak to a qualified manufacturing facility accident attorney to determine your rights.
 Call us for a free consultation today.